 Place the crystal lift around the crystal and adjust it to grip the crystal.
 Holding the edge of the watch, pull the crystal out.
 You will hear the distinct sound of a click once you successfully remove the crystal.
 Tighten the same tool around the new watch crystal, position it over the watch face, and snap it into place.
 Make sure it fits snugly otherwise the crystal can come off.
 If the crystal is the type with screws, you need a wrench, also part of watch repair kits, to remove the old crystal then you can simply just screw the new one on.

 Dial repairing can be a tricky task, better left in the hands of a professional.
 If the label is missing letters and the face is heavily discoloured, it is better to take it to a watch restoration expert.
-However, you can do some buy generic viagra cheap basic cleaning of the dial if the cost of repair is greater than the value of the watch.
+However, you can do some basic https://www.ncahcsp.org/buy-klonopin-online-2-mg/ cleaning of the dial if the cost of repair is greater than the value of the watch.

 Accessing the Dial

-Use a rubber jar opener to remove the bezel, or the ring that holds the crystal in place.
-Remove the cover using the jar opener and twist counterclockwise until the you fully pry the bezel from the case.
-With the dial now exposed, place the hands of the hour, minute, and second in the center of the dial.
+Use a rubber jar opener to remove the bezel or the ring that holds the crystal in place.
+Remove the cover using the jar opener and twist counterclockwise until you fully pry the bezel from the case.
+With the dial now exposed, place the hands of the hour, minute, and second in the centre of the dial.
 Using watchmaker tweezers, carefully lift each hand from the post.
-Leave the dial in its place, and make sure it is face up on a surface.
+Leave the dial in its place, and make sure it is face-up on a surface.

 Cleaning the Dial